Learn the art of Firewalking and the science behind it..

 Firewalking is the act of walking barefoot over a bed of hot embers or stones.
 Firewalking has been practiced by many people and cultures in all parts of the world, with the earliest known reference dating back to Iron Age India c.
 1200 BC.
 It is often used as a rite of passage, as a test of an individual’s strength and courage, or in religion as a test of one’s faith.

-On the 4th December from 6pm you are invited to join us in our first Held In Our Hearts event for 18 months.
+On the 25th November 2023 from 6pm you are invited to join us in our very special annual event.

 Scott from UK Firewalk will walk you through the process of firewalking and then leave you inspired.